-Scouse Post-Punk trio Eyesore & The Jinx return double track release out now on 7"
+Scouse Post-Punk trio Eyesore & The Jinx return with double track release out now on 7"

 Liverpool-based Post Punk outfit Eyesore & The Jinx have returned with two new tracks.
 The first of which, 'An Ideas Man', is a song that combines layers of bustling art-infused rhythms with a quirky, spoken-word delivery.
 The band state themselves that their lyrics "often consist of ugly narratives centred around vile fictional characters" and "centres around the worst of society (the eyesore), but with a playful side (the jinx)".